 One of the most irritating symptoms of emotional gastritis is the feeling of acidity in the stomach.

-It is a burning sensation in our digestive system which can become especially unpleasant at times of peak stress levels.
+It is a burning sensation in our digestive system that can become especially unpleasant at times of peak stress levels.

 Among other symptoms of stress and gastritis we find: